 I don’t know about you all, but I don’t much care for this time change nonsense.
 Last weekend in Italy and this past weekend in the US, we all were constrained to move our clocks back one hour, robbing us of sixty lovely minutes of precious sunlight every evening.
 Not only that, in theory, we traveled backwards in time and lived the same hour twice.
 It’s too much for me to really get my head around.
 Therefore in today’s post, I’m going back to the future—at least in the grammatical sense.

 Keeping with the theme, I’d like to address a specific grammar issue, and that is teaching the difference between the various future tenses to our Italian friends.
 This would be an appropriate lesson for Intermediate Level learners.
-(In a previous post, I named a few general challenges when teaching English to Italians.
-If you haven’t read that yet, please click here first: http://rickzullo.com/teaching-english-to-italians/).
+In a previous post, I named a few general challenges when teaching English to Italians.
+If you haven’t read that yet, you might want to check it out first.

 For those of us from the United States who mostly slept through sixth grade grammar class (and still somehow managed a “B”), let’s review what we should have learned had we been awake.
 Basically, we can describe future actions in four ways: the present simple tense, the present simple continuous, the future simple, and the “going to” form.
 There are more, of course, but these are by far the most common.